Quick start

 print(cell_metadata)

-The output is a tibble with about 300K cells meeting our query criteria and the selected columns.
+The output is a tibble with over 300K cells meeting our query criteria and the selected columns.

 assay cell_type sex tissue tissue_general suspension_type disease